swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 Will return "/bin/ls".
 Thus, we can see that `ls` is a program that sits inside of the `/bin` directory.
 Now enter:

-    which mplayer
+    which find

-You will see that `mplayer` is a program that sits inside of the `/usr/bin` directory.
+You will see that `find` is a program that sits inside of the `/usr/bin` directory.

 So ... when we enter a program name, like `ls`, and hit enter, how